areebamajeed0055-debug/CodeAlpha_Tasks/README.md

 # CodeAlpha_Task1
-CodeAlpha_Tasks – A collection of frontend development projects and assignments completed during my internship at CodeAlpha, focusing on responsive design, clean UI, and interactive web functionality using HTML, CSS, JavaScript, and Bootstrap.
+Task 1 – Image Gallery:
+A responsive image gallery built using HTML, CSS, and JavaScript, featuring a clean grid layout and interactive design to enhance user experience.